near/threshold-signatures/docs/dkg.md

 ## Keygen, Reshare and Refresh

-The core of the dkg protocol is implemented in a subfunction called `do_keyshare` and serves for three applications:
+The core of the dkg protocol is implemented in a function called `do_keyshare` and serves for three applications:

 * Key generation: denoted in the implementation with `keygen`.
 It allows a set of parties to jointly generate from scratch a private key share each and a master public key.
 The master public key should be common for all the participants and should reflect each of the private shares.